alethena/Alethena-Shares-Token/README.md

 It is based on the open-zeppelin library.
 The key difference is that tokens on lost addresses can be recovered.

 Assume Alice lost the key to her address A which she was using to hold ATH shares.
-To revcover the shares, she can do the following:
+To recover the shares, she can do the following:

 1. From an address B, she calls the `prepareClaim` function and submits a package cosisting of the hash of the string concatenation of
     `a nonce`,